kredati/cin2999f19/reverse_timeline.md

 * A plan for developing your dissertation into a book.

 ### The interregnum
 A large majority of people find that they cannot step straight from their PhD program into a tenure-track job.
-You may wish to stay in the PhD program for an additional year, working on your “unfinished business” as an enrolled student, and dedicating your time to staying afloat and applying for jobs again.
+You may wish to stay in the PhD program for an additional year, working on your “[unfinished business](./on_proposals.md#plan-for-unfinished-business)” as an enrolled student, and dedicating your time to staying afloat and applying for jobs again.
 Taking sessional positions outside of U of T while remaining enrolled is not the worst plan.
-Postdocs are often good, but be careful of them, especially in the Canadian system, as they tend to encourage one-off projects, and ours is a book field, which means sustained years-long work on a single project; ensure that the one-off project for (say) a SSHRC-funded postdoc is in the service of the book project, and helps you maintain a coherent research trajectory.
+Postdocs are often good, but be careful of them, especially in the Canadian system, as they tend to encourage one-off projects, and ours is a book field (even in Canada), which means sustained years-long work on a single project; ensure that any seeming one-off projects for (say) a SSHRC-funded postdoc are in the service of the book project, and maintaining a coherent research trajectory.
 Either way, you must find some way to continue to add lines to your CV while you are here without getting too far along on a book, or publishing too much from your dissertation.

 You should make a deal with yourself about how many times you will go on the job market in advance of going out the first time.
 It’s exhausting and time consuming and saps your emotional well-being.
 Develop a Plan B which you will prepare for in stages, each time putting more energy into plans to leave the academy.
 Good Plan Bs always, always require preparation.
 The earlier you start developing them, the better off you’ll be.